open-source-labs/SeeQR/README.md

 ## Contributing

-We've released SeeQR because it's a helpful tool to help optimize SQL databases.
+We've released SeeQR because it's a useful tool to help optimize SQL databases.
 Additional features, extensions, and improvements will continue to be introduced.
 We are thankful for any contributions from the community and we encourage you to try SeeQR out and make or suggest improvements where you see fit!
 If you encounter any issues with the application, please report them in the issues tab or submit a PR.
 Thank you for your interest!

 ## Core Team